 After thoroughly searching the established perimeter and further investigating the crime scene, police determined there were no other victims.
-Gloucester County Prosecutor’s Office and Gloucester County SWAT Team aided the Glassboro police in their investigation.
-With no additional victims, Glassboro police, Gloucester County Prosecutor’s Office and the Gloucester County SWAT team were unable to locate and/or determine a perpetrator and/or perpetrators.
+Gloucester County Prosecutor’s Office and the Gloucester County SWAT Team aided the Glassboro police in their investigation.
+With no additional victims, Glassboro police, the Gloucester County Prosecutor’s Office, and the Gloucester County SWAT team were unable to locate and/or determine a perpetrator and/or perpetrators.

 Several witnesses from the surrounding area reported hearing only one shot fired during the time of the reported crime.
 Of those witnesses, none were able to detail any further information regarding the perpetrator and/or perpetrators linked to the crime.

 Locals and witnesses are unsettled as police actively investigate the crime— many expressing their concerns on social media outlets such as Facebook.